impredicative/irc-rss-feed-bot/README.md

 If a pattern is specified, it is advisable to set `shorten` to `false` for the feed.
 * **`sub/url/repl`**: Similar to `sub/title/repl`.

-#### Remarks
-Refer to the sample configuration above for usage examples.
-The order of execution of some of the above operations is: `blacklist`, `https`, `sub`, `format`, `shorten`.
-A `posts.v1.db` database file is written by the bot in the same directory as `config.yaml`.
-This database file must be preserved but not version controlled.

 ### Deployment
 * As a reminder, it is recommended that the alerts channel be registered and monitored.